 - Effectively communicate needs

-- Good at support the partner
+- Good at supporting the partner

-- Have a realistic view of blame
+- Have a realistic view of the blame

-Read examples of secure attachment here:
+Read examples of secure attachments here:

 - Puts independence and autonomy above all